fimbullinter/wotan/docs/writing-rules.md

 ];
 ```

+## More Performance Advice

+After fixes are applied, the `Program` needs to be updated before type information is available and up to date for the next rule.
+To avoid unnecessary updates to the `Program` Wotan tries to defer that task for as long as possible.
+This is done by making `AbstractRule#program`, `TypedRule#checker` and `RuleContext#program` get accessors that update the program on first use.
+Therefore try to avoid accessing these properties if there are other conditions you could check first.
+That's why `RuleContext` has a member `compilerOptions` that contains the `CompilerOptions` currently in use.
+Using this property doesn't cause an update of the `Program`.
+It's a cheaper way to check if type information would be availabe or which compiler options are enabled.

 ## Testing

 Before we throw our rule at our and other people's code, we should make sure it works as intended and doesn't destroy the code it's intended to make better.